 1. it is not redistributed

 3. it is properly cited: Bodin, Ö. and A. Zetterberg (2010) MatrixGreen User's Manual: Landscape Ecological Network Analysis Tool.
 Stockholm university and Royal Institute of Technology (KTH), Stockholm.

-To get access to your own copy of MatrixGreen (MG), send an email to orjan.bodin'AT'stockholmresilience.su.se with the following information:
+To get access to your own copy of MatrixGreen (MG), provide your name, email and affiliation here (this link takes you to a password-protected survey, the password is 'matrixgreen').

 Read more about how to install and use the programme here (pdf, 1.6 MB)